lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 One choice is to treat volume fractions and material energies as independent quantities.
 The material energies provide :math:`N` more unknowns.
 The equality of pressures provides :math:`N-1` additional constraints.
-Additionally, the euqality of material temperatures, evaluated as
+Additionally, the equality of material temperatures, evaluated as

 .. math::